2021 BJA ESAIC Grant

-ESAIC Research Committee is delighted to announce the creation of the BJA – ESAIC Grants.
-Born from the collaboration between ESAIC and the British Journal of Anaesthesia willing to enhance clinical practice in the field of Anaesthesia, this Grant will offer the unique possibility to provide its winner with a 100 000 euros budget.
+The ESAIC Research Committee is delighted to announce the second year of the BJA – ESAIC Grant.
+Developed from the collaboration between ESAIC and the British Journal of Anaesthesia to enhance clinical practice in the field of Anaesthesia.
+This Grant will offer the unique possibility to provide its winner with a 100 000 EUR budget.
 All projects, within the framework of Anaesthesia, will be taken into consideration.
 The BJA-ESAIC Steering Committee members include Prof. Thomas Fuchs-Buder, Prof. Dr Stefan De Hert, Prof. Dr David Lambert and Prof. Dr Michel MRF Struys.

-Submission process for short-abstract Grant application and schedule
+Submission process for short-abstract Grant applications and schedule

 - All applicants for a grant in the framework of the Grant Programme must be a qualified member of an institution in one of the countries that is represented in the ESAIC Council as defined in the By-laws of ESAIC